lfenzo/dl-solar-sao-paulo/README.md

 This project implements the training and evaluation processes of Multi-Layer Perceptrons to perform short-term solar radiation forecasting from meteorological data (from the data available, forecasting is performed for values 1h in the future).
-This implementation also comprehends the data preparation pipeline, from the zipped raw data download from the [National Institute of Meteorology of Brazil](https://portal.inmet.gov.br/dadoshistoricos) to the normalization process, the basic evaluation infrastructure and a few model baselines to be beat.
+This implementation also comprehends the data preparation pipeline, from the zipped raw data download from the [National Institute of Meteorology of Brazil](https://portal.inmet.gov.br/dadoshistoricos) to the normalization process, the basic evaluation infrastructure and a few model baselines to be beaten.

 The main objective of this project is to compare the performance of a single neural network fitted in data from geographically diverse data-collection sites against the performance of multi-layer machine learning ensembles fitted with site-specific data (i.e. one fitted model per data-collection site).